Advocacy for Patent Attorneys

-If you have qualified in litigation under the IPReg rules you may do our 3 day course on advocacy which leads to an assessment approved by the Solicitors Regulation Authority.
-If you pass the assessment you may apply to IPReg to be granted Higher Rights of Audience to appear as an advocate in patent cases in the High Court and above.
+If you hold the Higher Courts Litigation Certificate under the IPReg rules, you may do our 2-day course on advocacy which leads to an assessment approved by the Solicitors Regulation Authority.
+If you pass the assessment you may apply to IPReg to be granted the Higher Courts Advocacy Certificate with rights to appear as an advocate in intellectual property cases in the High Court and above.
 This is a qualification which would appeal to your clients but it is also a very good part of your professional development.
 Several leading patent attorneys have already passed our assessment.

 For more information on Higher Rights of audience click here.

 Patent Attorneys Choose Higher Rights - September 2013

 England’s patent attorneys have taken up the opportunity to improve their advocacy skills by signing up to CPD Training’s highly-regarded programme.

 Keith Beresford described the course as "truly excellent and stimulating" and Timothy Powell, a partner at Potter Clarkson LLP said "The content [of the course] takes you through highly practical exercises to a state of experience in previously unfamiliar areas of practice".